HumanSignal/label-studio/docs/source/templates/generative-llm-ranker.md

 ---
-title: Build a RAG System
+title: RAG Retrieval
 type: templates
-category: LLM Prompts
+category: LLM Fine-tuning
-cat: llm-prompts
+cat: llm-fine-tuning
 order: 906
 is_new: t
 meta_title: Create a ranked dataset for building a RAG system for LLMs with Label Studio